f5devcentral/f5-agility-labs-cert/docs/class6/module08/lab1.rst

 Go to **System > Configuration > Device > General**

-Using the **Device** dropdown on the top-bar you can select DNS and NTP configurations.
+Using the **Device** dropdown on the top-bar you can select DNS and NTP configuration UIs.

 Configure DNS to use **8.8.8.8** Google open DNS server and verify it works.
 In BIG-IP command line terminal window test DNS from the CLI or